-I am an assistant professor in the department, having joined UMBC in 2015.
+I am an associate professor in the department, having joined UMBC in 2015.
 I hold a Ph.D. in political science and an M.S. in applied statistics from Indiana University.
 When not conducting research on American public opinion, media and politics, and the scholarship of teaching and learning, you can probably find me on a hike, in the pool, or playing with my lab mix, Gus.
 Originally from Cary, N.C., I received my B.A. at the University of North Carolina, and I will consequently talk your ear off about Tar Heel basketball whenever I am given the opportunity.

 Q: What led you to become a political scientist?